mitsuhiko/insta-website/content/docs/settings.md

   as if `--include-ignored` is passed.
 * `review.include_hidden`: when set to `true`, `cargo-insta review` will behave as if `--include-hidden` is passed.
+* `review.warn_undiscovered`: when this is set to `false` the warning about undiscoverable snapshots is not shown.
+Especially for large repositories creating this warning can take some time to execute.